 1. They Are Loaded With Added Sugar

-Have you ever noticed that meal-replacement shakes come in pretty delicious flavors?
+Have you ever noticed that weight loss shakes come in pretty delicious flavors?
 From mint chocolate chip to birthday cake, they usually sound super appealing, especially when they have a ‘low calorie’ label stamped on the front.
 With these dessert flavors, meal-replacement shakes usually contain loads of added sugar, artificial sweeteners, or a combination of both.
 Consuming too much added sugar can cause moodiness, dips in energy levels, inflammation, weight gain, and other health-related issues.
 (1)

 2. They Are Full Of Artificial Ingredients